How can I protect myself against scams on Black Friday and Cyber Monday?

 Public Wi-Fi networks do not require you to enter a password, but they may offer convenience at the expense of security.
 If you make purchases while connected to a public Wi-Fi network, you might be exposing your personal financial information to scammers.
 A private Wi-Fi network or your phone’s cellular network is typically much more secure.

-Beware of email offers and pop-up ads
+Beware of email or text message offers and pop-up ads

-No matter what type of network you use, scammers may still be able to send emails that look like they came from a reputable source.
+No matter what type of network you use, scammers may still be able to send emails or text messages that look like they came from a reputable source.
 Clicking on a link or opening an attachment might give the scammers access to information that they can use to defraud you.
 The same goes for some pop-up ads that appear in your web browser.
 You may want to double-check that you are logging into a legitimate website or online banking portal, and not a scammer’s copycat version.

 Use cash or a credit card